Belengasset/Dashboard_project_BG/README.md

 This time the project goes further, from the databases of the hotels of the previous project together with a database of restaurants of the Michelin Guide, I propose you three possibilities in which you can travel according to your preferences.
 First you can choose where you want to travel and I will propose you the best hotel, in the same way the best restaurant of the michelin guide.
 Finally I will propose you a complete experience, combining the best hotel and restaurant of the country of your choice.

+In this [link](https://public.tableau.com/app/profile/bel.n.gasset.cortejarena7615/viz/Dashboard_project_BGC/DashboardRest?publish=yes) you can find the visualization project realized in **Tableau Public**.

 ## Folders
 ----